Fenetre/Sitefinity-Twitterfeed-Widget/README.md

 <h2><strong>Furthermore</strong></h2>

-<p>You want to connect Mailchimp to Sitefinity CMS with an easy to install widget?
-Check our website for more information.</p>
+<p>You want to connect Mailchimp to Sitefinity CMS with an easy to install widget? <a href=https://www.fenetre.nl/producten/telerik-sitefinity-widgets/sitefinity-mailchimp-widget/>Check our website for more information.<a/></p>